A Sapphire blue Crystal Ice Cave in Vatnajökull Glacier in South-Iceland

-I had already seen some pretty amazing photographs from inside such ice caves, shot by the very talented photographer, Iurie Belegurschi, and was dying to see this ice cave with my own eyes.
-One of Iurie's beautiful photos is below, so you understand why I was eager to see the ice caves with my own eyes.
+I had already seen some pretty amazing photographs from inside such ice caves, and was dying to see this ice cave with my own eyes.

 We met our tour guide at Jökulsárlón glacial lagoon and were driven in a specially modified car on a very bumpy mountain road up to the glacier.
 The ride only took 15 minutes and there was a very short and easy 5-minute's-hike to the mouth of the ice cave.

-In my photo below you can see the specially modified car which transported us to the ice cave.
+In my photo above you can see the specially modified vehicle which transported us to the ice cave.
 In the photo to the left is Ingólfur, the COO of Guide to Iceland, and Kolbeinn, our glacier guide.

 We were given a safety helmet and crampons for walking on the ice.
 These ice caves, although so extremely beautiful, can be dangerous and should never be entered without a glacier guide and proper safety gear.
 Wear a thin cap so you can wear it with the helmet.